 Nothing grates on a persons nerves more than squealing brakes.
 The high pitched squeal often has the same effect as dragging fingernails across a chalkboard.
 American drivers will not tolerate that kind of noise from their brakes.
 They will ignore a Check Engine lamp and other kinds of problems for thousands of miles, but they will not put up with squeals when they step on the brake pedal.

 Europeans are said to be more tolerant of brake noise.
 Europeans are more tolerant of a lot of things.
 But hey, this is America and we have to cater to the needs and wants of American drivers.
-What our customers want is safe brakes, affordable prices for brake work, and NO NOISE!
+What North American drivers want are safe brakes, affordable prices for brake work, and NO NOISE!
 Not a peep!

 Of all the various complaints motorists might have after a brake job, noise is number one.